mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Most Vargr within the Marches are Imperial citizens and are involved in all the same sort of activities as other Imperial people.
-However, there are groups within the Marches dedicated to various causes, most notably the advancement of their affiliated states ‘back home’ in the Vargr Extents.
+However, there are groups within the Marches dedicated to various causes, most notably the advancement of their affiliated states 'back home' in the Vargr Extents.

 Most of these groups are fairly harmless, being concerned with